CMS Energy Corporation and Consumers Energy Company Boards of Directors

 In his 38‑year career with Lear and its predecessor companies, he held key positions in various engineering, manufacturing, and general management roles.
 Mr. Way served as chief executive officer of Lear from 1988 to 2000, and as Lear chairman from 1988 through 2002.
 His extensive background and knowledge in financial matters and investor relations coupled with the governmental, legal and governance expertise he gained over his career, qualify him to serve on the Boards.

 Laura H. Wright, 54, founded GSB Advisory LLC, to provide interim executive and financial management to growth and non‑profit companies after her retirement in September 2012 from Southwest Airlines Co.
 (Southwest) as a consultant to Southwest.
 In September 2012, she retired from Southwest as senior vice president of finance and chief financial officer of Southwest.
 Ms. Wright served in those positions since July 2004.
-During her 25 year career with Southwest, she served as vice president of finance and treasurer (2001 - 2004); Treasurer (1998 – 2001); Assistant Treasurer (1995-1998); and other financial roles (1988 – 1995).
+During her 25-year career with Southwest, she served as vice president of finance and treasurer (2001 to 2004); Treasurer (1998 to 2001); Assistant Treasurer (1995 to 1998); and other financial roles (1988 to 1995).
 Southwest is based in Dallas, Texas, and is engaged in the operation of passenger airlines that provide scheduled air transportation in the United States.
 Ms. Wright currently serves as a trustee of Pebblebrook Hotel Trust and as a board member of TE Connectivity Ltd. She has been a director of CMS Energy and Consumers Energy since February 2013.

 As an active certified public accountant, the Boards benefit from Ms. Wright’s extensive technical expertise and experience in financial accounting and reporting, corporate finance and risk management.
 She has extensive experience working in a consumer‑oriented business environment.
 Prior to Southwest, Ms. Wright was a manager with Arthur Young & Co. in Dallas.
 Ms. Wright holds both a bachelor’s and a master’s degree in accountancy from the University of North Texas and is a member of Financial Executives Institute and the Texas Society of Certified Public Accountants.